4 Best Employee Scheduling Software for Small Businesses

 - Occasional integration issues and mobile app glitches reported by users

-Scoring 4.40 out of 5, Homebase’s schedule builder with automated scheduling tools can help you easily create work shifts for an unlimited number of employees.
+Scoring 4.40 out of 5, Homebase’s schedule builder with automated scheduling tools can help you easily create work shifts for up to 20 employees.
 Additionally, it’s the only provider on our list that offers live phone support.
-Note that it has a bit of a learning curve (mainly because of its many features) and its mobile apps (iOS and Android) can be glitchy at times.
+Note that it has a bit of a learning curve (mainly because of its many features), and its mobile apps (iOS and Android) can sometimes be glitchy.
 However, users find the schedule builder easy to navigate.
 Several others even commended its responsive support team.

 Homebase lets you create and publish schedules from computers, tablets, and smartphones.